 Pellington also directed short-form branded content for Aston Martin with Tom Brady.

 He is now in production on an NBC pilot, THE ENEMY WITHIN.

 PELLINGTON FILMS IS AN ARTIST DRIVEN COMPANY

-The goal for Pellington is to focus on creating meaningful and thought provoking work i all platforms, and continue collaborating with artists to produce personal digital content.
+Pellington Films is focused on creating meaningful and thought-provoking work on all platforms, and to continue to collaborate with artists to produce personal digital and theatrical content.